 The 1970 Electric Locomotive Set (でんききかんしゃセット) included the then-new EF-15 Electric Locomotive, freight cars, and the first Plarail automatic Railway Crossing.

 As the front of the box shows, the very early production copies of this set had the original and short-lived grey chassis EF-15 with red-chassised freight cars.
-This set stayed in production up into 1974 with some later boxes having ST mark stickers applied.
-This example is from some time in between, with a black-chassis EF-15 but no sticker.
+This set stayed in production up into 1974, and apparently even got a short-lived new style of box in the next era... an ST mark was added to the box starting with 1972-production sets.

 Item |